 Do you have a favourite spot or memory of Richmond?
 Share your favourite memory of a past visit or moment in the city on social media and use the hashtag #RichmondMoments to share it with us.
 You can also share by writing a review online about your favourite local experience to help others plan for their trips.

 While traveling isn’t possible right now, it doesn’t mean you can’t plan your next adventure in Richmond when travel restrictions are lifted.
-Tourism operators like Vancouver Whale Watch and Steveston Seabreeze Adventures and hotels rely on future bookings to stay afloat, so by booking now, you can score some amazing deals, while having something to look forward to in the future.
+Tourism operators like Vancouver Whale Watch and Steveston Seabreeze Adventures, along with local hotels rely on future bookings to stay afloat.
+So by booking now, you can score some amazing deals, while having something to look forward to in the future.

 So, take this time to dream up your next big Richmond adventure, or reschedule a trip that’s already in the works.
-Share your plans with us with the #RichmondMoments hashtag or reach out to us about how we can help you plan your next Richmond vacation.
+Share your plans with us on social media or reach out to us about how we can help you plan your next Richmond vacation.